azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 Get-AzSKAzureServicesSecurityStatus -SubscriptionId <SubscriptionId> -UseBaselineControls
 ```

 Step 3: If scan commands are running fine, you can update policy based on parameter set used during installations.
-If you see some issue in sccan commands, you can fix configurations and repeat step 2.
+If you see some issue in scan commands, you can fix configurations and repeat step 2.

 ```PowerShell
 Update-AzSKOrganizationPolicy -SubscriptionId <SubscriptionId> `